soderlind/cloud2png/readme.txt

 - A [Cloudinary account](https://cloudinary.com/signup)
 - Enable the [Cloudinary URL2PNG add-on](https://cloudinary.com/console/addons#url2png)

-When you have the prerequisites
+When you have the prerequisites:

 1. In Plugins->Add New, search for Cloud2PNG
 1. Click Install Now